Yandex Cloud

 sudo apt update && sudo apt install --yes kafkacat

-Check that you can use it to connect to Managed Service for Apache Kafka® clusters over SSL.
+Verify that you can use it to establish SSL connections to your Managed Service for Apache Kafka® clusters.

-• clickhouse-client: To connect to the database in the Managed Service for ClickHouse® cluster.
+• clickhouse-client: For connecting to a database within the Managed Service for ClickHouse® cluster.

 sudo apt update && sudo apt install --yes apt-transport-https ca-certificates dirmngr && \